-- If and when District teachers participate in intensive training and preparation for CLAD, BCLAD, or other certification, the district reimburses program fees to participating teachers. - 2-1.
-The District district offers classified employees a bilingual stipend differential salary adjustment to all non-bilingual classifications for one bilingual classified employee per sites' use of skills at a rate of 71⁄2%. - 3-2.
-The district provides a \$1500\per/year stipend to certificated teachers (workingholding a BCLAD and assigned to a primary language program.
-Teachers holding a BCLAD and not assigned to a primary language program, but provides bilingual support will receive a stipend of \$750 per year. with students) holding/using BCLAD.
+- 1. The district offers classified employees a bilingual stipend to one bilingual classified employee per site - 2.
+The district provides a \$1500 per year stipend to certificated teachers holding a BCLAD and assigned to a primary language program.
+Teachers holding a BCLAD and not assigned to a primary language program but providing bilingual support will receive a stipend of \$750 per year.